Mesa Arizona Easter Pageant

 The Mesa Arizona Easter Pageant (Mesa Pageant) is an annual production of the Church of Jesus Christ of Latter-day Saints (LDS Church) entitled Jesus the Christ and staged on the grounds of the Mesa Arizona Temple.
-One of the six LDS pageants, the Mesa Pageant is now the largest annual outdoor Easter pageant in the world.
+This Latter-day Saint pageant is now the largest annual outdoor Easter pageant in the world.

 With a 450-member cast, the 65-minute pageant depicts the birth, life, death, and resurrection of Jesus Christ using song and dance.

 History

 As documented in the book, "The Mesa Easter Pageant: 80 years of sharing the story of Jesus the Christ," the practice of holding an annual Easter celebration at the Mesa Arizona Temple grounds began in 1938.
-Previously, from 1928 through 1937, the Mutual Improvement Association (ages 17-24) of the Church of Jesus Christ of Latter-day Saints had held an Easter sunrise service at the Teachers College in Tempe (later to become Arizona State University); and, in 1930, the Arizona Republic reported that an Easter service would be presented by the Church's Second Ward choir on the lawn of the temple.
-Still, it was the sunrise service in 1938 that marked the beginning of an Easter celebration being hosted on the temple grounds every year for eight decades, excepting 1975, when the temple had been closed for remodeling and local leaders were asked to forgo the event that year.
+Previously, from 1928 through 1937, the Mutual Improvement Association (ages 17-24) of the LDS Church held an Easter sunrise service at the Teachers College in Tempe (later to become Arizona State University); and, in 1930, the Arizona Republic reported that an Easter service would be presented by the church's Second Ward choir on the lawn of the temple.
+Still, it was the sunrise service in 1938 that marked the beginning of an Easter celebration being hosted on the temple grounds every year for eight decades, except 1975 and 2019 through 2021, when the temple was closed for remodeling.

 Irwin Phelps, a local community college teacher and member took over control of the pageant in 1977, transitioning it into an evening event and writing a script for a play.
 His wife, Eileen Stonely Phelps, became the costume director, sewing dozens of costumes in her home each year.
 Each year, the even grew in size and grandeur, adding theatrical elements and staging, music, dance, and a cast of nearly 500--to earn the reputation of being the largest annual outdoor Easter pageant in the world.

 In 2018, the Mesa Pageant celebrated its 80th anniversary with 90,000 attendees.
-Because of renovation work on the Mesa Arizona Temple and grounds, the Mesa Pageant was cancelled for 2019, 2020 and 2021.
-The Mesa Pageant will continue under area leadership in 2022 following the completion of renovation of the Mesa Temple.